-1. Re-evaluate Your Needs and Wants
+1. Evaluate Your Needs and Wants

 2. Learn to Tell Yourself “NO”

 As you progress in your career, you will (hopefully) start making more money.
 It can be very tempting to give into lifestyle inflation.
 A bigger house and a fancy new car may be things that you desire.
-However, becoming financially responsible means living below your means – not at your means.
+Yet, becoming financially responsible means living below your means – not at your means.
 If you are spending your entire income each month to maintain your lifestyle, then you cannot afford your lifestyle.

 It is time for you to take a look at the bigger picture.
 Everyone, including you, needs to have an emergency fund and be actively saving for retirement.
 That may mean moving into a smaller house and driving older cars.
 It may mean less shopping and more time relaxing at home.
 Regardless of your particular situation, living at your means is a financial disaster waiting to happen.
 You are only one layoff or sickness away from financial ruin.
-Learn to live with - and be happy with - less.
+Learn to live – and be happy – with less.

 4. Quit Making Excuses

-When discussing personal finance, I can always count on some people saying that it is impossible to keep a budget.
-“I can’t get ahead because something always knocks me off course!”
-I have heard it a thousand times.
-While there may be some truth to this statement, feeling like you cannot stay on budget can become a self-fulfilling prophecy.
+I can always count on some people saying that it is impossible to keep a budget.
+I’ve heard every excuse a thousand times – some of them valid, some of them not.
+Regardless, feeling like you can’t stay on budget can become a self-fulfilling prophecy.
 If it seems so hard, then why even try?

 5. Re-Evaluate Your Relationship

 In committed relationships, it is important to be on the same financial page with your partner.
 If one of you is a saver and the other is a spender, this can create huge problems.
 How can you possibly get ahead if you are married to someone who spends all of your money?
 No matter how good your intentions are, you cannot control another person.
-This can be especially true if they are the bread winner and feel like they are entitled to buy anything and everything that they want.